christophergyman/chrisgyman.dev/chrisgyman-dev/src/app/markdownfiles/what-i-learned-from-no-bloat.md

     print(post_list_split)
 ```

-, and or had to be done manually.
 Again this is similar to the Point above where if I needed to update the list of the "Most Recent Blog Posts" I would have to go through manually and update each new blog post title to the list 🤬.
 This essentially taught me the main need for having a page be dynamically loaded.

-Is it nice to have a staticly loaded page that didnt update making it incredibly fast?
+Is it nice to have a staticly loaded page that dont update making it incredibly fast?
 Yes of course, but having to painstankingly go through and update something on a page with a seperate manual script made in another lanauge, and or go through and manually re-write the HTML code is not worth that couple extra seconds saved form loading just basic HTML on the users browser.

 ## Effecient Code Debuggin

 In some ways now thinking about this whilst writing this blog this point can be arugued for either way.
 It was easy to debug the site because it only used basic HTML CSS and PHP.
-But also if the site started to have a lot of contnet within it it became extremely difficult to manage.
+But also if the site started to have a lot of content within it it became extremely difficult to manage.
 So now in hindsight I believe that if the website is a super simple read and present basc information its the best choice, however if you actually want to build large scale websites or front end projects going this route of a barebones site is not the way.

 ## Conclusion?